Renater/SIPMediaGW/README.md

 <img src="docs/architecture.png" width=80% height=80%>

-All-in-one (for **testing**) deployement of the "Room Connector" (requires vagrant+virtualbox):
+The Room Connector can be easily deployed thanks to the "All-in-one" [vagrant file](https://github.com/Renater/SIPMediaGW/blob/main/Vagrantfile) (requires Vagrant and VirtualBox).\
+To do so, simply run:

 	vagrant up

+> **Warning**\
+> This is only for testing purposes

-Once the virtual machin is up, join a conference from your preferred SIP softphone:
+Once the virtual machin is up, you can join a conference from your preferred SIP softphone:

 - **sip:0@192.168.75.13** (IVR access)
 - **sip:your_conference_name@192.168.75.13** (Direct access)

-Environment
+SIPMediaGW in-depth
 --------

 ### Docker network ###